 for FunkJazz Kafé/ Life Arts Films

-This film is the story of a cultural legend as told by the innovators of an important, and in some cases overlooked, era in Black culture.
-Spanning the late 1980′s through to the early 2000′s, this story goes deep into the fabric of soul music, it’s definitions, it’s pioneers, it’s offspring, it’s movements, the challenges with the “mainstream” industry as well as the evolution of the FunkJazz Kafé Arts & Music Festival, a music and artistic renaissance movement born out of Atlanta’s diverse musical and cultural arts heritage.
+This award-winning film is the story of a cultural legend as told by the innovators of an important, and in some cases overlooked, era in Black culture.
+It begins with a statement that says a lot, “You will always know the condition of a people by what is reflected in their music!” then proceeds to span through the late 1980′s to the early 2000′s.
+This story goes deep into the fabric of soul music, it’s definitions, it’s pioneers, it’s offspring, it’s movements, the challenges with the “mainstream” industry, how technology leveled the playing field and the evolution of the FunkJazz Kafé Arts & Music Festival, a music and artistic renaissance movement born out of Atlanta’s diverse musical and cultural arts heritage.
 The film covers the decade when Atlanta’s underground music scene became established on the world stage and a new generation of soul singers and musicians emerged.
 FunkJazz Kafé:Diary Of A Decade (The Story Of A Movement) also explores the question of how we got to live soul bands being non-existing in the commercial music landscape of the 21st century when there once was a plethora of soul and R&B bands since the creation of recorded music.

-See reviews on “FunkJazz Kafé: Diary Of A Decade (The Story Of A Movement) from
+See reviews on “FunkJazz Kafé: Diary Of A Decade (The Story Of A Movement) below:

 [CLICK ON IMAGES TO READ REVIEW]